hgamal/midiclock/README.md

 ### Tap Tempo MIDI Control Change Messages

-It sending two or more messages as followed, it will change the current Beat per Minute settings.
+You can test the tapping via midi sending two or more messages as followed:

 ``` shell
 [hgamal@ygamal src]$ amidi -p hw:2,0,0 --send-hex=b1507f